-On 15 December 2021, the Group via its wholly-owned subsidiary, Sinliplas Holding Sdn.
-Bhd. entered into a Sale and Purchase Agreement ("SPA") to dispose of leases over a piece of leasehold land for a total cash consideration of RM6.5 million.
-The completion of the SPA is subject to the consent from the state authority.
+On 15 December 2021, the Group entered into a Sale and Purchase Agreement ("SPA") to dispose of a leasehold land for a net cash consideration of RM5,942,182 (net of real property gains tax and incidental costs to sell).
+The gain on disposal of RM5,054,935 is recognised by the Group during the financial year ended 31 December 2022 upon completion of sale.

-STATEMENT BY DIRECTORS
+STATEMENT BY